Endlesszombiez/plex-collection-creator/README.md

 Yes!
 It finds series, spinoffs, and shared-universe shows.

 **Q: My Plex server isn't found.
 What do I do?**
-Make sure your Plex server is on the same network.
-Try using the server's IP address directly.
+Make sure your Plex server is on the same network as Docker.
+Try using the server's IP address directly instead of the hostname.

 **Q: How do I stop the app?**
 Run `docker compose down` in the terminal.
 Your data is preserved.

 **Q: How do I completely reset?**
 Run `docker compose down -v` to remove all data and start fresh.

+---

+This is a personal project and not associated with or created by Plex.
+I just love their app and wanted to make something to help me create collections.

 ---